Kugelschieber/asl/README.md

 **code**

 The code function is used to compile inline code.
-This does **not** replace SQF compile buildin function, but will return the contained ASL code as SQF.
+This does **not** replace SQF's compile build in function, but will return the contained ASL code as SQF:

 ```
-// input:
 var x = code("var y = 5;"); // pass as string

 // output: